The Saint (1997)

 Three people from a moving company show up at an old house on a job.
 The German occupant pays them excessively to do the job quickly.
 He also says to stay out of the basement and attic.
 It turns out that he is a Nazi scientist.

 This is a very well-made film with a great cast.
-I thought the screenplay is weak and there were problems combining the lively personalities of the three principals with the very dark plot.
+I thought the screenplay was weak and there were problems combining the lively personalities of the three principals with the very dark plot.
 But I expect great things from this group.
 I think they would be particularly good making a horror-comedy.
 And the film is still good.
 It’s worth watching — especially the first half.

 Stay Out of the F**king Attic is under copyright.
 It hasn’t been released on disc yet.